columbia/xray/findings.md

 2. <font color="blue"><b>Targeting is often obscure and potentially dangerous:</b></font>
 For many of the ads in the table, the association with the targeted email is not obvious at all and would likely be indiscernable to the users.
-Nothing in the "Shamanic healing" ad suggests targeting against depression;
-nothing in the general-purpose clothing ads suggest targeting against pregnancy;
+Nothing in the "Shamanic healing" ad suggests targeting against depression; nothing in the general-purpose clothing ads suggest targeting against pregnancy.
-and nothing in the "Cedars hotel" ad suggests an orientation toward the homosexuality email.
 This obscurity, coupled with the ability to target very sensitive aspects, opens users to subtle dangers and show-cases an urgent need for increased transparency in ad targeting, particularly for sensitive targeting.
 If no keyword in the ad suggests relation with sensitive topics, a user clicking on the ad may not realize that they could be disclosing private information to advertisers.

 3. <font color="blue"><b>XRay has surprisingly broad applicability:</b></font>
- Looking at the ad data, we realized that XRay's potential is even greater than providing transparency to end users.
-Using it, we found a pretty interesting form of targeting: <font color="blue"><b>subprime targeting</b></font>.
+ Looking at the ad data, we were surprised to notice what we believe is a projection of a general economic trend in our society.
 According to a [recent NYT article](http://dealbook.nytimes.com/2014/07/19/in-a-subprime-bubble-for-used-cars-unfit-borrowers-pay-sky-high-rates/), our society is undergoing a new subprime loan bubble, this time for used cars.
-We were able to witness a projection of this trend in the ads we collected.
-We saw a significant number of car loan ads that promised 100% acceptance without credit score or backing, and which targeted specifically keywords such as *loan*, *borrow*, or *debt*.
+We saw a significant number of car loan ads that promised 100% acceptance without credit score or backing, and which correlated strongly with keywords such as *loan*, *borrow*, or *debt*.
- We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly targeted the *debt* keyword.
+ We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly correlated with the *debt* keyword.
- This suggests that these ads don't just advertise the availability of easy loans to the general public, they explicitly seek out population that lacks credit solvency.

-4. <font color="blue"><b>Targeting does not imply bad intentions:</b></font>
-We believe it is important to always keep a positive attitude, hence we wish to point out that targeting sensitive topics does not necessarily imply bad intentions.
-In our results, we have seen ads for various support groups trying to reach relevant users through targeting (e.g., an ad for a campaign against breast cancer targeted the keyword cancer; a number of ads for legal counsel to deal with racial slurs at the office, etc.).
-Imagine a non-profit depression support group posted an ad on Gmail; targeting of those users might end up reaching the vulnerable users more effectively, and perhaps help improve their lives sooner.

-5. <font color="blue"><b>Targeting sometimes misses the point:</b></font>
+4. <font color="blue"><b>Targeting sometimes misses the point:</b></font>
-One might think that ad targeting is always precise and sophisticated.
+One might think that ad targeting is always precise.
 However, we found quite a few cases where targeting seemed to be done through very basic keyword matching and completely missed the semantic meaning of the email.
 For example, an email about divorce, which happened to contain the keyword "marriage" in its body (in the format "end of marriage"), attracted not only divorce-related ads, but also several ads related to wedding planning and invitations.
 As another example, an email about TV shows was targeted by ads related to various brands of watches just because it contained the word "watch" (as in "watch TV") in its body.
-We wonder, then, whether those were the placements intended by the advertisers, or whether they are examples of ineffective advertising.
-Regardless, this finding suggests that increased transparency may be valuable not just for users, but also for advertisers.
+We wonder whether those were the placements intended by the advertisers, or whether they are examples of ineffective advertising.

 <!--